diyanj03/SMLFM_Analysis_DJ/README.md

 2.  **Running the Analysis (using Jupyter Notebook)**: Running the pipeline step-by-step, inputs to provide, and handling configurations.

 *Note: This guide assumes Windows OS for environment setup.
-For a Unix-like system (macOS/Linux/WSL), you can set up the environment in an analgous way to the instructions that will follow.* <br>
+For a Unix-like system (macOS/Linux/WSL), you can set up the environment in an analagous way to the instructions that will follow.* <br>

-***Recommended**: use a code editor like [VSCode](https://code.visualstudio.com/download) with Python and Jupyter extensions installed to run the analysis using the Jupyter Notebook.*
+***Recommended**: use an interface like [VSCode](https://code.visualstudio.com/download) with Python and Jupyter extensions installed to run the analysis using the Jupyter Notebook.
+Alternatively, Jupyter Notebook or JupyterLab can be used too.*

 ## 1. Python Environment Setup